-When you are trying to render your project, your .wav or .mp3 might sound as if it is not the same as the project.
+When you try to render your project, your .wav or .mp3 might sound like it is not the same as the project?
+So this happens to anyone because of settings in some plugins that render different in render-mode than in play-mode.

-There are several plugins that can sound bad or bader with rendering into .mp3 or .wav.
+Several plugins can sound bad or worse with rendering into .mp3 or .wav.
 Somehow some plugins like perhaps Sytrus does produce better quality.
-But some plugins produce lesser or bad or eventually awful sound as rendering process is used.
+But some plugins produce lesser or bad or eventually awful sound as the rendering process is used.
+So you know that by Sytrus plugin that there is an option for oversampling in the plugin.
+Surely it will take an awful amount of processor use putting that to 64x, so often, remember that this option can be changed in some plugins even to reduce heavy load.

-So perhaps you want to have your track to sound as your track when you play it.
+So perhaps you want to have your track sound as your track when you play it.
 It’s been nearly mandatory for us to do this process since we never liked the rendered files in any way.
-Because we were using often plugins of 32-bit and even plugins with a different process.
-For mastering tracks, it was surely mandatory to have in play render.
+Because we were often using a plugin that was old or even plugins with a different process, it was surely mandatory to have in play render and creating a wave that way for mastering tracks.

 So how to do this?
 How to record a whole track into a file as it plays?